 The whole duplex opens up thanks to wooden panels rigged up to ropes and pulleys and the toilet faces a window with a million dollar sea view (the perfect place to watch the locals boogie board).
 There’s free Wi-Fi and you get a full frontal view of Punto Cometa, the southernmost point in the state, from almost every window.

-Mazunte, which once supplied the turtle meat market until turtle hunting was banned in 1990s, is now home to the Centro Mexicana de la Tortuga turtle center where a collection of tanks lets you get THIS CLOSE to a vast array of turtle types.
+Mazunte, which once supplied the turtle meat market until turtle hunting was banned in the 1990s, is now home to the Centro Mexicana de la Tortuga turtle center where a collection of tanks lets you get THIS CLOSE to a vast array of turtle types.

 We capped off our Oaxaca beach tour with lunch in Puerto Escondido where we munched on more fresh fish and watched the area’s famous surf break right in front of us.
-Unlike Zipolite, we were pleased at the changes we saw in Puerto Escondido since our last visit.
+Unlike Zipolite, we were pleased with the changes we saw in Puerto Escondido since our last visit.
 Yes, it’s bigger and more built up.
-However, it retains a pleasant beach bum feeling and there are still a range of restaurants and hotels in all price (and style) ranges.
+However, it retains a pleasant beach bum feeling and there is still a range of restaurants and hotels in all price (and style) ranges.

 Glad we had

 Though we never felt like we were really in danger of having our things stolen, whenever we left the unlockable duplex we played it safe by securing our computers, cameras and other valuables in our Pacsafe exomesh bag protectors.
-We just put everything into the un-cutable metal mesh bag, secured the top, locked it closed, then latched the whole bundle to the post of the staircase.
+We just put everything into the un-cuttable metal mesh bag, secured the top, locked it closed, then latched the whole bundle to the post of the staircase.
 Instant peace of mind.